 The antidote?
 Distributed interfaces.

 I’ve seen product briefs with a section labelled “Interface goes here” too many times.
 When your interface is clustered into one small space it’s a problem, because each product interaction is built from three components: the function, the interface and the feedback.
-A good interface combines these three components into one experience, giving users a feeling of control and immediacy that would otherwise be lost.
+A good interface combines function, interface, and feedback into one experience, giving users a feeling of control and immediacy.

 Today’s automotive interfaces are amongst the worst offenders.
 The drive to consolidate car consoles into expansive touchscreens is a win for developers, but a huge loss for the user experience.
 A single piece of glass now provides the interface for many different functions spread across the car.
 Example: you slide your finger across the screen to set the airflow and then put your hand into the airflow to confirm the result.
 The opportunity for direct feedback from the function is lost.
 Not to mention the brand, which isn’t represented beyond on-screen visuals.

 Consumer products are rarely better.
 The need to appear “smart” (i.e. digital and connected) often translates into nothing more than an LCD touchscreen.
 What follows is a tendency to suck all the product functionality onto this small, 12 cm piece of glass.